Viral Hepatitis Types

 - Passive immuno-prophylaxis is not effective.

-Treatment for Viral Hepatitis
+Treatment For Viral Hepatitis

 - No specific therapy.